-More about Hollerich Building Luxembourg
+More about Luxembourg's Hollerich building

-Fire safety engineering for mixed-use building Rue de Hollerich
+Fire safety engineering for Rue de Hollerich mixed-use building

-The residential building project located at 17 Rue de Hollerich in Luxembourg City is the first multi-functional building in the Grand Duchy of Luxembourg designed by the Fonds du Logement to have a metal structure.
-The choice of a metal structure was dictated by the intrinsic qualities of steel: flexibility, strength, durability, aesthetics, infinite recyclability and competitiveness.
+This residential building project located at 17 Rue de Hollerich in Luxembourg City is the first multi-functional building in the Grand Duchy of Luxembourg designed by the Fonds du Logement to have a metal structure.
+The choice of a metal structure was dictated by the intrinsic qualities of steel: flexibility, strength, durability, aesthetics, infinite recyclability, and competitiveness.
 Furthermore, the use of a metal structural frame enables a reduction in the duration of work on site, an important factor for a site located in an urban area.
 Steel makes it possible to fulfil the wishes of the architect and blends easily with other materials.
 Moreover, steel offers an extensive range of fire-resistant solutions that enable compliance with safety requirements both aesthetically and economically.

 In particular, this building illustrates various solutions with regard to fire resistance: partially encased columns and beams, incorporation of columns into the walls, visible steel columns, slim floor system, and elements protected by intumescent paint.
 These solutions, developed by R&D, were implemented in this building with the collaboration of R&D, the technical advisory team (TECOM), Eurostructures - who completed the entire frame - and BEST, the Luxembourg consulting engineers.

-The Rue de Hollerich building was an opportunity for the BEST consultancy to learn the techniques of fire engineering, to be supported by R&D in discussions with the architect and the Luxembourg City fire service, and finally to incorporate fire engineering in its offer to its clients.
+The Rue de Hollerich building was an opportunity for the BEST consultancy to learn the techniques of fire engineering, supported by R&D in discussions with the architect and the Luxembourg City fire service, and finally to incorporate fire engineering in its offer to its clients.
 Following this collaboration, this consultancy joined the SecureWithSteel network.
 This network comprises consulting engineers who are partners of ArcelorMittal (two or three practices per country) who have expertise in the field of fire engineering and use it to develop economic fire-resistant steel solutions.
 It constitutes one of the avenues for the transfer of know-how from R&D to consulting engineers.

 The structure comprises steel sections partially encased between the flanges.
 This system (the AF system developed and patented by ARBED in the 1980s) is in widespread use.
-It makes it possible to attain the 2 hours’ fire resistance required for underground car parks, which are dangerous places for firefighters, who often have difficulty in locating and reaching the burning car or cars in the event of a fire.
-The beams, with a 16 m span, are HEA500, connected to the concrete slab by means of studs welded onto the upper flange.
+It makes it possible to attain the two-hour fire resistance required for underground car parks, which are dangerous places for firefighters who often have difficulty in locating and reaching the burning car or cars in the event of a fire.
+The beams, with a 16 m span, are HEA500 connected to the concrete slab by means of studs welded onto the upper flange.
 The columns are HEA450 for the bottom level and the section is reduced to HEB300 on the first car park level.
 The steel solution and its reduced weight enabled optimisation of the use of cranes and their position on the site located in an urban area.

 To ensure that the steel structure is completely and directly visible when approaching the building, the rows of columns on the ground floor along the front and rear facades consist of steel alone.